Finding All Bounded-Length Simple Cycles in a Directed Graph -- Revisited: Introduction

 The most recent algorithm for Finding All Bounded-Length Simple Cycles in a Directed Graph is due to Anshul Gupta and Toyotaro Suzumura~\cite{DBLP:journals/corr/abs-2105-10094}.
 Their algorithm builds upon ideas of Johnson's algorithm.
 But, instead of using a binary lock value for each node as in Johnson's algorithm, the new algorithm uses a numeric lock value for each node, which is designed to prevent futile searches when a cycle search gets too deep.

-In an experimental investigation of a GIS problem, we examined the Gupta-Suzumura algorithm.
+\paragraph{Our Contributions.} In an experimental investigation of a GIS problem, we examined the Gupta-Suzumura algorithm.
 During initial testing, one of the expected cycles in a benchmark graph was not detected, leading us to suspect a possible flaw in our implementation.
-After carefully verifying the correctness of our code - which was a line-by-line translation of the pseudocode provided in~\cite{DBLP:journals/corr/abs-2105-10094} into Python - we proceeded to conduct a detailed analysis of the specific test case.
+After carefully verifying the correctness of our code --- which was a line-by-line translation of the pseudocode provided in~\cite{DBLP:journals/corr/abs-2105-10094} into Python --- we proceeded to conduct a detailed analysis of the specific test case.

-This analysis revealed that the proof outlined in~\cite{DBLP:journals/corr/abs-2105-10094} exhibits logical gaps, and that the published pseudocode, when executed on the identified graph, indeed fails to enumerate one valid simple cycle in the test case, and possibly more in the general case.
+This analysis revealed that the correctness proof in~\cite{DBLP:journals/corr/abs-2105-10094} rests on an invalid inference, and that the published pseudocode, when executed on the identified graph, indeed fails to enumerate one valid simple cycle in the test case, and often more in the general case.

 In this paper, we present a concrete counter-example to the algorithm of Gupta and Suzumura~\cite{DBLP:journals/corr/abs-2105-10094}.
-We provide a step-by-step examination of the algorithm’s execution on this instance (see \autoref{section:counter_example}), analyze the underlying reasons for the omission of certain cycles (\autoref{label:proof_analysis}), and identify the precise points in the original proofs where inconsistencies or omissions occur.
-In \autoref{label:revised}, we propose a corrected algorithm and establish its correctness.
+After introducing the terminology (\autoref{section:terminology}) and recalling the original algorithm (\autoref{section:original_algorithm}), we provide a step-by-step examination of the algorithm's execution on this instance (\autoref{section:counter_example}), identify the precise step in the original correctness proof where the argument fails, and trace the omission to its root cause (\autoref{label:proof_analysis}): the algorithm's lock mechanism caches a backward distance that is valid only relative to one search stack and later reuses it under a different stack.
+In \autoref{label:revised}, we propose a corrected algorithm, \textsc{SimpleSearch}, that avoids this flaw by recomputing the relevant distance at every search level, and we establish its correctness.
 As we then show in \autoref{label:complexity}, the algorithm preserves the desired property of being sensitive to the number of simple cycles of a specified length.

+\paragraph{On the choice of a redesign.} Earlier versions of this work pursued a more conservative remedy: repairing the original algorithm in place by modifying \textsc{RELAX\_LOCKS} to reset locks to infinity rather than to a stack-relative value.
+Extensive testing indicates that this modification does restore completeness, and we have found no counter-example to it.
+We nonetheless do not adopt it, for two reasons.

+First, we were unable to adapt the completeness proof for the in-place fix.
+An argument following the structure of the original eventually relies on a lock reset propagating back to the blocked node along a chain of \emph{Blist} entries, a step whose validity depends on the search stack at the moment of relaxation --- precisely the kind of stack-dependent reasoning whose failure we diagnose in the original algorithm.